Credentialsmodel vs. legacy singleauthThis page has been updated with the latest SDK principles, mainly concerning the usage of the

 from connector.oai.base_clients import BaseIntegrationClient

-from connector.oai.capability import Request, get_oauth
+from connector.oai.capability import Request, get_credential

 from connector.utils.httpx_auth import BearerAuth